caraya/gulp-starter-2021/src/md-content/learn-wordpress/theme-json-lesson-plan.md

 The `core/paragraph` block opts out from the default behaviour and uses p as a selector.

 #### Element styles

-{{ NOTE TO SELF: RESEARCH IF THE CLOSED SET MENTIONED IN DOCS AND LISTED BELOW IS CORRECT OR IF WE CAN USE OTHER ELEMENTS }}

 In addition to top-level and block-level styles, there's a set of preconfigured elements that can used in both places.
 The set of available elements and what they map to in CSS: